About the Closure of Small Press Distribution: FAQ

 SPD Publisher Office Hours

-On Fridays through October, CLMP is now offering SPD publishers free one-on-one meetings with distribution expert and consultant Emily Cook.
+On Fridays through December, CLMP is offering SPD publishers free one-on-one meetings with distribution expert and consultant Emily Cook.
 Publishers who are interested in discussing distribution solutions can schedule a Friday meeting with Emily via Calendly.
 Find more info about Emily here.

 Legal Claims and Complaints Against SPD